 Projections of Operation and Maintenance Costs are prepared in the annual budget and allocated to each member based on their waste commitment allocation.
 Each member receives a monthly bill for their allocation of Agency costs.
-After the end of the fiscal year, actual Agency costs are calculated and actual member deliveries are determined.
-A true-up is used to either rebate billings to communities that underdeliver or invoice additional charges for over-deliveries of waste.
+After the end of the fiscal year, actual Agency costs are calculated, and actual member deliveries are determined.
+A true-up is used to either rebate billings to communities that underdeliver or invoice additional charges for over-deliveries of waste based on the actual cost of service.